Blendify/blender-manual/blender_docs/manual/sequencer/sequencer/properties/proxy_cache.rst

 Proxy
 -----

-A proxy is using optimized video codec and lower resolution version (faster to load) that stands in for the main image or video.
-When proxies are built, editing functions like scrubbing and scrolling and compositing is much faster but gives lower resolution and slightly imprecise result.

-Once you have chosen the Proxy/Timecode parameters, you need to select all strips for which you want proxies to be built.
+Once you have chosen the :term:`Proxy`/:term:`Timecode` parameters, you need to select all strips for which you want proxies to be built.
 Then use :menuselection:`Strip --> Rebuild Proxy and Timecode indices`, or button in `Proxy Settings Panel`_.
 Once all proxies are built, they will be ready to use.

 In order to use proxies, you have to select matching :ref:`Proxy Render Size <proxy-render-size>`